HILL-TOPCONSULTANCY/INFORMATION/README.md

 ## Course Eligibility

 ### Who can take the DevOps course?
 Anyone interested in enhancing their skills in software delivery and operations can take the DevOps course.
+Also if you  have  no IT background and want to begin your journey into IT, this can a starter course for your new career ambitions.

 ### What are the prerequisites for the course?
-Preferably, candidates should have a bachelor's degree in any field.
+You  need a laptop, good internet, and the passion to thrieve in the IT  industry.
+Preferably, candidates should have a bachelor's degree in any field for better understanding of concepts.

 ### What are the technical requirements to take the course?
 Students are required to have a laptop with the following specifications: